 A rough start in his career didn’t hinder Avery Johnson from reaching his full potential as a player.
 During his eighth season with the Golden State Warriors in the 1993-94 season, he put up 10.9 points, 5.3 assists and 2.1 rebounds to regain his spot with the Spurs.
 In the next seven seasons in San Antonio, Johnson established himself as the team’s primary point guard.

 Johnson was also a vital piece in the team’s championship run in 1999, where he helped them win the franchise’s first-ever title as he averaged 9.2 points, 7.2 assists, and 2.6 assists in the finals.
 Overall, Avery Johnson spent 16 years in the league and accumulated career numbers of 8.4 points, 5.5 assists and 1.7 rebounds.

-Another San Antonio Spurs legend Bruce Bowen makes the top list of the top undrafted players in history.
+Another San Antonio Spurs legend, Bruce Bowen, makes the top undrafted players in history.
 He was one of the premier 3-and-D guys that the league has ever seen.
 This defensive prowess has gained him eight All-NBA Defensive team selections, on top of three NBA Championships with the Spurs (2003, 2005, and 2007) that helped the franchise become the fifth-winningest NBA franchise in history.

 Although his career stats of 6.1 points, 2.8 rebounds and 1.2 assists don’t reflect his overall influence on the court, his pesky defense was known to slow down the production of superstars like Kobe Bryant, Dirk Nowitzki, LeBron James and Steve Nash.